jasmin-lang/jasmin/compiler/pipeline-examples/README.md

 Running the Experiments
 --------------------------------------------------------------------
+- First, you must compile Jasmin and copy the `jasminc` compiler in this directoy.

 - To compute the cost of the simple (non-crypto) Jasmin examples, run:
      - `$ ./run-analysis`
   The results for the file 'FILE.jazz' are stored in 'FILE.jazz.cost',